ThomasSpare/The-Kit-artist-page/README.md

 1. Final gitpush from Gitpod
 2. In settings in my github repository
+3. go to settings / pages
-3. Select The branch to deploy
+4. Select The branch to deploy
-4. The site deployed succesfully
+5. The site deployed succesfully

 The live link can be found here -